gabrielpovoa/gabrielpovoa/README.md

-## Olá!
-Eu sou o Gabriel
+## Hello, It's Gabriel

-- 🔭 Estou me especializando em desenvolvimento front-end
+- 🔭 Studying every single day to be a great Full Stack dev
-- 🌱 Estudando JavaScript
+- 🌱 Currently Learning and getting better in Javascript
-- 😄 Pronomes: ele/dele

  <div>
   <a href="https://github.com/Oleg-martsenie">